programmfabrik/apitest/README.md

 In the example we use the jsonObject `test` and define some control structures on it.
 A control structure uses the key it is attached to plus `:control`.
 So for our case it would be `test:control`.
 The tool gets that this two keys `test` and `test:control` are in relationship with each other.

+A bare `":control"` key is invalid.
+To control an array, place `"arrayName:control"` beside `"arrayName"` in its parent object, not inside an array element.

 ```json
 {
     "test": {